fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 import matplotlib.pyplot as plt
 ```

-All the methods (eventually will be refactored to the marine-momics-methods) are for now defined here
+All the methods which are not part of `marine-omics` package are defined below.
+Documnetation and context for the `marine-omics (momics)` methods can be found on [readthedocs.io](https://marine-omics-methods.readthedocs.io/en/latest/index.html).

 ```{code-cell}
 :label: methods